mpip/pfft/doc/reference.rst

 This function is called per default at the end of every ghost cell plan creation function.

-In order to access the run times directly a new typedef is introduced.
-The following functions return a copy of the timer corresponding to ghost cell plan that accumulated the time for ghost cell exchange or ghost cell reduce, respectively:
+In order to access the run times directly a new typedef ``pfft_timer`` is introduced.
+The following functions return a copy of the timer corresponding to ghost cell plan ``ths`` that accumulated the time for ghost cell exchange or ghost cell reduce, respectively:

 ::